 Mixed lace tea dress, c.1920.
 So soft and romantic, the dress combines hand-embroidered tulle panels with a medley of hand-assembled tape lace in a textured design.
 Your "audience" will appreciate the masterful combination of floral motifs with design textures.
 Rows of feminine ruffles on the sides of the skirt enhance the textural appeal.
 The pale peach chiffon sash at the waist is the only hint of color.

 Fortuny Peplos tea gown, c.1920.
-The Peplos has a tunic attached at the neckline, falling in points to the hip, giving the appearance of a two-piece garment.
+The tunic attached at the neckline falls in points to the hip, giving the appearance of a two-piece garment.
 Fortuny used silk satin more finely pleated than anything ever seen in costume.
 The Peplos is incredibly soft and liquid, molding to the curves of the body.
 The richly modulated pastel pink has a mysterious, enchanting depth.
 Fortuny's luminous and subtle hues have never been reproduced.

 Beaded Chantilly lace flapper dress, c.1928.
 Made from black Chantilly lace with a wide hem border of finely embellished bronze metallic lace, the loose fitting, straight style is softened in front with large bias-draped lapels above the waist and a draped bias skirt panel below.
 The fab lapels intimate a "fashion uniform" for a high official, whose only qualification is to be the most stylish of women.